PostgREST/postgrest-docs/docs/api/reading.md

 Would embed in the `client` key the row referenced with `client_id`.

 The `alias` feature works for embedded entities and also for regular columns.
-This is useful in situations where for example you use different naming conventions in the database and frontend.
+This is useful in situations where for example you use different naming conventions in the database and front-end.

 The following request will produce the output below:
 ```HTTP